1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 - Separate entries for operating vs. finance leases

-- 50+ standard reports including all required ASC 842 disclosures
+- 50+ standard reports covering all required ASC 842 disclosures

 - Guided workflows for recording lease changes